actions/importer-labs/gitlab/1-configure.md

 ## Configuring credentials

-1. Run the setup script in the codespace's terminal to ensure the GitLab server is ready:
+1. Run the setup script in the codespace terminal to ensure the GitLab server is ready:
     ```bash
     ./gitlab/bootstrap/setup.sh
     ```